14 Best Alternatives to Power Automate in 2026

 • Easy to use with an intuitive interface

-• Pricing can become expensive for high-volume workflows
+• Zapier pricing can become expensive for high-volume workflows

 • No self-hosting option.
 Companies in highly regulated industries that require their data to reside only on their premises might not find Zapier a suitable option